Expunge Criminal Records

-Attorney Jonas Bednarek handles Expungement and appeals to both the Wisconsin State Court of Appeals for Wisconsin state appellate cases, and the U.S. District Court of Appeals for federal appellate cases.
+Attorney Jonas Bednarek and Attorney David Saperstein handle Expungement and appeals to both the Wisconsin State Court of Appeals for Wisconsin state appellate cases, and the U.S. District Court of Appeals for federal appellate cases.

 Expungement differs from any other action under the Wisconsin criminal code in several ways.
 While they are similar to an appeal in that the previous trial record must be reviewed, they are not automatic as a right like an appeal of a criminal conviction.

 If the court ordered that your record be Expunged, if you believe that your conviction is eligible for Expungement, or if you want to find out if your conviction can be Expunged, please consider Bednarek Law Office's special Expungement program.